-Ten plots will receive 14 m diameter, 8 m high, open-top greenhouse enclosures (Fig. 2).
-Eight of these plots will be equipped with propane-fired heating and ventilation units to deliver duplicate elevated temperature treatments at 2.25, 4.5, 6.75, and 9.0 °C above recorded readings in the fully constructed, non-heated control enclosures.
-The two fully instrumented, enclosed control plots will be actively ventilated to simulate all enclosure artifacts.
-Five of the ten plots, including each of the temperature treatments, will be equipped with $CO_2$ injection equipment to deliver an elevated $CO_2$ ( $eCO_2$ ) treatment (500 ppm above ambient).
-A belowground "corral" constructed of linked sheet piling has been added around each of the 10 enclosed plots.
-The corral will extend from 0.5 m above the surface to the mineral soil layer (~ 3 m) for isolating and monitoring plot hydrology.
-Six additional ambient plots without enclosures are also instrumented and monitored to provide information on undisturbed, background ambient conditions.
+In total, 17 plots were initially established as open to the environment (Fig. 1); each of them containing a 10 m high instrumentation tower with environmental sensors at 0.5, 1, 2 and 4 m above the ground (nominal heights of typical shrub and tree foliage and branches).
+Ten plots are thermally isolated from the environment by 8 m high sidewalls, and these plots can be heated at ground level and throughout the vertical space of the enclosure.
+The sidewalls of isolated plots are glazed with greenhouse panels allowing 80% of the photosynthetically active radiation to reach the vegetation.
+(Fig. 2).
+Of the 10 enclosed plots, 2 are operated without heating (control plots), and the remaining 8 plots are equipped with propane-fired heating and ventilation units to deliver duplicate elevated temperature treatments at 2.25, 4.5, 6.75, and 9.0 °C above recorded readings in control plots.
+Five of the 10 plots, including each of the temperature treatments, are equipped with CO2 injection equipment to deliver an elevated CO2 (eCO2) treatment (500 ppm above ambient).
+The seven remaining non-enclosure plots are also instrumented and monitored to provide information on undisturbed, background ambient conditions.
+A below-ground "corral" constructed of linked sheet piling has been added around each of the 10 enclosed plots.
+The corral will extend from 0.5 m above the surface to the mineral soil layer (~ 3 m) to isolate and monitoring plot hydrology.

-Electrical power is supplied to each of the transects of plots by a 208 V, 350 A 3phase service.
-Each plot is then supplied from a main distribution panel and is limited 5 by a 70 A breaker.
+Electrical power is supplied to each of the transects of plots by a 208 V, 350 A three-phase service.
+Each plot is then supplied from a main distribution panel and is limited by a 70 A breaker.